oscarychen/django-ninja-simple-jwt/docs/settings.md

 # ninja_simple_jwt settings

 ### JWT_PRIVATE_KEY_STORAGE

 Storage class instance used to store JWT private signing key.
 Defaults to `"ninja_simple_jwt.jwt.key_store.local_disk_key_storage"`.

 ### JWT_PUBLIC_KEY_STORAGE

 Storage class instance used to store JWT public verification key.
 Defaults to `"ninja_simple_jwt.jwt.key_store.local_disk_key_storage"`.

 ### JWT_PRIVATE_KEY_PATH

 Path to the private key, defaults to `"jwt-signing.pem"`.

 ### JWT_PUBLIC_KEY_PATH

 Path to the public key, defaults to `"jwt-signing.pub"`.

 ### JWT_REFRESH_COOKIE_NAME

 Name of the refresh cookie (used only by web auth endpoints), defaults to `"refresh"`.

 ### JWT_REFRESH_TOKEN_LIFETIME

 Defaults to `timedelta(days=30)`.

 ### JWT_ACCESS_TOKEN_LIFETIME

 Defaults to `timedelta(minutes=15)`

 ### WEB_REFRESH_COOKIE_SECURE

 Whether to use secure cookie for refresh token, defaults to `not settings.DEBUG`.

 ### WEB_REFRESH_COOKIE_HTTP_ONLY

 Whether to use httponly cookie for refresh token, defaults to `True`.

 ### WEB_REFRESH_COOKIE_SAME_SITE_POLICY

 Same-site policy to be used for refresh token cookie, defaults to `"Strict"`.

 ### WEB_REFRESH_COOKIE_PATH

 This is the path set on the cookie for refresh token, this path needs to match the url endpoints you are exposing for web token refresh and web sign out.
 Defaults to `"/api/auth/web"`.

 ### USERNAME_FIELD

 This is the field on the User model that is used as the username.
 Defaults to `"username"`.

+### USE_STATELESS_AUTH

+Whether to use stateless authentication (default: `True`).
+When `True`, `HttpJwtAuth` creates a `TokenUser` instance directly from JWT token claims without database lookups.
+When `False`, it fetches the user from the database using the `user_id` from the token.

+Defaults to `True` for better performance and scalability.

+### TOKEN_USER_CLS

+The TokenUser class used during stateless request handling, instantiated from JWT to represent a User.

 ### TOKEN_CLAIM_USER_ATTRIBUTE_MAP

 A dictionary mapping token claims to corresponding User model attributes.
 Defaults to the following which are part of Django's default User model:

 ```python
 {
     "user_id": "id",